Emerging Trends In Entrepreneurship: Reshaping through the Digital Era

 Incorporating Artificial Intelligence in Startups

-Startups increasingly embrace artificial intelligence (AI), and its use has grown significantly in recent years.
+Startups increasingly embrace artificial intelligence (AI), and its use has grown significantly in recent years for business tasks like workflow automation and content generation.
 Looking ahead, AI is no longer just an intriguing concept but a practical asset that’s reshaping business efficiency and success.

 AI for Personalised Customer Experiences